Skip to content

 Sieuwe's elephant (image: Cake thieves)

 And what about that strange, cube-shaped room in Sally, in which marbles mysteriously get rolling and even defy gravity.
-Tartrovers encourages children to make their own roller coaster with marbles, balls and cardboard.
+Tartrovers encourages children to use marbles, balls and cardboard to make their own rolling game.
 My suggestion: try thinking about how Luna Maurer and Roel Wouters made this little film.
 It is not difficult.
 If you get the hang of it, maybe you can do it yourself!

 Charming and beautifully animated is also the animal adventure Picnic with cake, a free adaptation of Thé Tjong-Khing's picture book of the same name.
 Or see what you can do when you clear out the junk attic, as in Evi & Co.
 Parents beware!
 Before you know it, young viewers will have turned your books, CDs, videotapes and other household items into a fall-down job.